-Blue Jays cool off Yankees with 8-2 win
+Frazier, Mets rally past Nationals 7-6

-TORONTO (AP) — Brett Gardner lost his cool and the New York Yankees lost their nine-game winning streak, beaten by the Toronto Blue Jays 8-2 Friday night.
+TORONTO (AP) — Brett Gardner lost his cool, and the Yankees lost their nine-game winning streak.

 Teoscar Hernandez homered twice, Danny Jansen hit a three-run drive and Randal Grichuk added a two-run shot.
 Toronto connected three times off homer-prone lefty J.A.
 Happ (9-7).

 Blue Jays rookie Bo Bichette went hitless for the first time in his 12-game career, ending a major league record streak that saw him hit at least one double in nine consecutive games.
-Instead of contributing with his bat, the 21-year-old shortstop bailed the Blue Jays out with his glove, making a run-saving catch on Did Gregorius’ bases-loaded liner to end the fifth.

 Gardner was ejected and had to be restrained from going after home plate umpire Chris Segal in the fourth.